krainboltgreene/intrinsic/README.md

       - **Pro**: Well maintained and contributed too.
       - Pro: Extremely well tested and documented
       - Pro: Extended feature set above and beyond intrinsic
-      - **Con**: Always tied to DataMapper
       - Con: Still not version 1.0.0, and thus has an unstable API
-      - Con: No validation system planned or in feature set

 All of these alternatives are worth looking into!